KBradshaw64/README-generator/Develop/README.md

   ## Credits

   This project was made with the assistance of my tutor Megan Meyers.
 I may have been able to complete the project with similar functionality but she made the code much cleaner and easier to understand.
+She specifically helped me with writing the function format that says !== '' - so if the response isn't blank then print x, otherwise give an empty string.
+It allowed for much more concise coding than I would have originally written.

   ## License